swent-epfl/public/README.md

 Cheating, plagiarism, and any form of dishonesty will be handled with the maximum severity permitted under EPFL rules.
 If you are in doubt whether an action on your part is acceptable, please ask the course staff privately via the staff e-mail list before proceeding.
 Asking afterward is too late.

 ## Hardware Requirements

 Students will develop, test, and execute the bootcamp and project on their own laptops.
 We strongly recommend a minimum of 16GB of RAM (to run Android Studio), 50GB of available storage (Android Studio, Android SDK, emulator system images, course project files, etc.) on SSD or better, and WiFi.
 You can probably manage with a lesser configuration, but it can be slow.

-We provide Windows and Linux virtual machines in the EPFL VDI infrastructure in case your laptop breaks down or you do not have the recommended configuration.
+We provide Windows and Linux virtual machines in the [EPFL VDI](https://www.epfl.ch/campus/services/wp-content/uploads/2020/09/Livret_Accueil_VDI_v2.docx) infrastructure in case your laptop breaks down or you do not have the recommended configuration.

 Ideally, each team should have at least one Android phone capable of demo-ing the team's application.

+## Further Questions

+For answers to a list of frequently asked questions, please see the [SwEnt FAQ](faq.md).
+If your question is not addressed there either, please email sweng-staff@dslab.org.